 – Hotels are usually keeping your passport until you check out.

-30 days in a year Muslims do fast, which includes abstaining from eating and drinking from the dawn to the sunset.
+30 days in a year Muslims do fast, which includes abstaining from eating and drinking from dawn to sunset.
 And then they break the fast with a particular evening meal, named “Iftar”.
 During these 30 days, even non-Muslims prevent eating and drinking or even smoking in public before sunset.
 As a sign of respect, most restaurants are closed during Ramadan but buying food and eating in privacy is totally ok.

 8-The authorization code

 The law enforcement force of the Islamic Republic of Iran is the organization that is in charge of protecting tourists in Iran.
 In order to this protection, this organization gives out a personal serial number to every single person entering the country.
-The tourists should have their travel itinerary on the entrance to receive that serial number and maintain it until departure.
+The tourists should have their travel itinerary at the entrance to receive that serial number and maintain it until departure.

 Pay attention to where and beside whom you sit in Iran!
 There is a sex-separation in some entertainment centers such as swimming pools and seashores, mosques and religious sites, and public transportation.
 Look for “men only” and “women only” signs which determine specific sections in the mentioned places.
 It is ok for women to enter men’s sections sometimes but seems too weird if a man enters the women’s section.